Rapkalin/explain-code/readme.md

 ### TRANSLATIONS
 The explain-code.pot file is the website's base language To add translation:
-- Download and open the [poedit](https://poedit.net/) software
+- Download and open the free [poedit](https://poedit.net/) software
+-
 - If the translation file doesn't exist in the language you want, create it with the poedit software
 - Translation functions to use:
+  - __: Translate
-  - _e: displays the translation
+  - _e: Translate and displays
-  - _n: displays the plural
+  - _n: Translate and displays the plural